olinalumni/class-of-2007/class-gift/README.md

 are for increased energy awareness through community display of this and other mechanical systems’ statuses thus providing a better understanding of how our resources are being used.

+### 06-02-2010

+#### Solar Panel Footing

+An expense of $1,035 was incurred for the purchase of solar panel footings on campus; this is preparation for installing solar panels.
+More progress on the solar panels will take place this coming year.
+There is a new committee called the Sustainability Steering Committee, which includes students (including the Green Initiatives Fund committee appointed by CORe), faculty, and staff, and has been involved in promoting sustainability on campus.
+The committee will be involved in the continuity of the larger-scale green projects at Olin.

+#### Big Belly Trash Compactor

+The Green Initiatives Fund Committee recently approved a proposal to buy a Big Belly trash compactor for the campus.
+The approved plan is for the remaining allotment of $1,465 for this year and up to the allowed $2,500 for next year go towards funding the trash compactor.
+Details on pricing and purchasing are currently being worked out.
+A final decision will be made by the end of the fiscal year.